Trial underway for man accused in deadly Waffle House shooting

 Opening statements got underway Tuesday, and witnesses testified about what they saw.

-Evidence presented in court included a gun and ammunition belonging to Matthew McMillan that police found at the scene.
+Evidence presented in court included a gun and ammunition that was involved in a fight that happened that night, police found at the scene.

 Columbia Police officers testified the Waffle House was crowded and hectic that early morning.
 They said they were initially called to the scene to break up crowds and came back when the shooting happened.